staticlibs/staticlib_ranges/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project implements lazy transformation wrappers for arbitrary ranges.
+This project implements lazy transformation wrappers for arbitrary ranges, `range_adapter` for "single-method" range implementations and some range-utility functions.

 All range wrappers don't allocate dynamic memory on heap and were designed to be used primarily with move-only non-copyable objects.

 This library is similar in nature with [cppitertools](https://github.com/ryanhaining/cppitertools) library but much less powerful and much less complex.
 It was implemented before cppitertools got support for